Kimiora Poi: Early life, family and education

-Playing career
+Club career

 Central Zone

 In 2016 and 2017, Poi played for Central Zone in the National Netball League.
 Her team mates included Karin Burger and Tiana Metuarau.
 She was a member of the Central Zone teams that were 2016 NNL grand finalists and 2017 NNL premiers.

 Central Pulse

 Ahead of the 2017 ANZ Premiership season, Poi was contracted as a training partner with Central Pulse.
 Poi's opportunities at Pulse were limited.
 She was kept out of the team by Claire Kersten, Whitney Souness, Mila Reuelu-Buchanan and Renee Savai'inaea.
 Despite this, on 8 May 2017, in a Round 7 match against Northern Stars, she made her ANZ Premiership debut with Pulse, making a brief three-minute appearance in the final quarter.
 It was her only match for Pulse.

 Mainland Tactix

 Since 2018, Poi has played for Mainland Tactix in the ANZ Premiership.
 She quickly established herself as regular member of the Tactix team.
 Together with Jane Watson, Erikana Pedersen and Te Paea Selby-Rickit, Poi was a prominent member of the 2020 and 2021 Mainland Tactix teams that played in two successive grand finals.
 Ahead of the 2022 season, Poi was appointed Tactix captain, taking over from the pregnant Jane Watson.
 She became the first Māori to captain Tactix.